Your knowledge brain, in plain files you own.

 Example user app

-Career is an example of a user-built app running on top of the same local second brain.
+Career is an example of a user-built app running on top of the same local knowledge brain.

 Browse is the system layer.
 The same local brain can also power user-built apps.